 Diversity data collection

 As one of the commitments in our Diversity and Inclusion Framework, the BSI is collecting diversity data on our membership, with a particular focus on how we are faring on diversity in key activities such as this grant.
 As part of this work, we are asking all Career Enhancing Grant applicants to fill out the “Equality and Diversity” section of their membership record on the online BSI membership database.
-This is not compulsory part of the grant application process, but it will help us improve our activities if you can complete this information.
+Providing this information is not a compulsory part of the grant application process, but it will help us to improve our activities.

 How we will use and protect the data

-The BSI is collecting this data from our grant applicants to help us better understand diversity across our community and who is currently participating in/benefitting from the Society, and our products, services, and opportunities – and who is under-represented.
-A summary of the data collected, will be reported collectively in the BSI’s annual Diversity and Inclusion report, part of our promise to you, our membership, on being open and honest about our progress on diversity.
+The BSI is collecting this data from our grant applicants to help us better understand diversity across our community and who is currently participating in/benefitting from the Society and our products, services, and opportunities – and who is under-represented.
+A summary of the data collected will be reported collectively in the BSI’s annual Diversity and Inclusion report as part of our promise to you, our membership, on being open and honest about our progress on diversity.

 All information provided via the membership portal will be treated as strictly confidential in accordance the BSI’s Privacy & Security Policy in line with The Data Protection Act 2018.
 The information gathered will be stored separately to other personal details and will be held in a way that means it is not identifiable to any individual at any stage.
 The data will be used for statistical purposes only with access to this restricted to staff involved in processing and monitoring the data.
 It will not be seen by anyone involved in any selection processes.
 No information will be published or used in any way that allows individuals to be identified.

 You do not have to provide this data as part of your Career Enhancing Grant application, but it will help us improve our activities if you can complete as much as possible.
 If you have any questions, please email us at firstname.lastname@example.org.

 How to fill out the “Equality and Diversity” section of your membership profile